 Our Vision: We envision a community, made up of resilient, interconnected neighborhoods, whose residents have access to jobs that support their families and improve community and environmental health.

-Appalachian Sustainable Agriculture Project's mission is to help local farms thrive, link farmers to markets and supporters, and build healthy communities through connections to local food.
+Appalachian Sustainable Agriculture Project.
+Our mission is to help local farms thrive, link farmers to markets and supporters, and build healthy communities through connections to local food.
 ASAP (Appalachian Sustainable Agriculture Project) works to accomplish our mission by:

 Just Economics of Western North Carolina (JE) is a regional, membership organization based

 in Asheville, NC.
 Our mission is to educate, advocate, and organize for a just and sustainable economy that works for all in Western North Carolina.

 JE was born out of the Asheville-Buncombe Living Wage Campaign, an effort that initially began in 2000, but took root in 2006.
 This coalition of faith, labor, and community groups succeeded in passing the first living wage ordinance in our region, which guarantees Asheville City employees a living wage.